PRBonn/4dNDF/README.md

 ### Surface reconstruction

-We use [Co-fusion](https://github.com/martinruenz/co-fusion)'s car4 dataset and the Newer College dataset to evaluate the quality of our reconstruction.
+We use [Co-Fusion](https://github.com/martinruenz/co-fusion)'s car4 dataset and the Newer College dataset to evaluate the quality of our reconstruction.
-The original Co-fusion dataset provides depth images rendered in Blender.
+The original Co-Fusion dataset provides depth images rendered in Blender.
 We convert these depth images into point clouds and use 150 frames for our experiments.
-(We also provide the script to convert the Co-fusion's data into our format in `script/cofusion_data_converter.py`.)
+(We also provide the script to convert the Co-Fusion's data into our format in `script/cofusion_data_converter.py`.)
 Run the following script to download the already converted data:

 ```
 sh ./script/download_cofusion.bash
 ```

-And then run the following script, which runs our pipeline (i.e., `static_mapping.py`) and computes the metrics:
+Then run the following script, which runs our pipeline (i.e., `static_mapping.py`) and computes the metrics:
 ```
 sh ./script/run_cofusion.bash
 ```